 High-quality granite fabrication is crucial

 Lastly, the quality of the fabrication work matters just as much as the quality of the stone.
 If the most beautiful rock in the world is poorly fabricated, it will look terrible.
-The placement and blending of seams, if necessary, as well as the finished edge go a long way in determining the overall appearance of the countertop.
+The placement and blending of seams, and finished edges go a long way in determining the overall countertop appearance.
 More intricate finished edges (such as double Ogee or triple pencil) require meaningfully more fabrication work (and therefore are more expensive) relative to the more common bullnose, straight polish or waterfall edges.

 Treat yourself to new granite

 Bottom line – new granite countertops can instantly add beauty and value to your home.
-Just do your homework and enlist the trusted experts at TriFection to ensure the project is done professionally and surpasses your expectations.
+Just do your homework and enlist the trusted experts at TriFection.
+We will ensure that we complete your project professionally and surpass your expectations.